ququa/DitchClassEnhanced/README.md

 ## Art Class Enhanced

-🖌️🎓🎨 Regular Art Class but enhanced, including an integrated emulator, more games, improved app list, and a browser The website is best viewed at a Chromebook's native resolution (below 1080p). 🖌️🎓🎨
+🖌️🎓🎨 Regular Art Class but enhanced, including an integrated emulator, more games, improved app list, and a browser.
+The website is best viewed at a Chromebook's native resolution (below 1080p). 🖌️🎓🎨

 ## Screenshots
 <div align="center" style="display: flex;